h-fuzzy-logic/prompt-like-an-architect/README.md

 ```

 1. Browse the sample architectures
-1. Adapt the examples to your specific use case
+1. When you find one of interest, start with README

 ## 🤔 Why Architecture Skills Are Hard to Learn

-Learning architecture is uniquely challenging because:
+Learning architecture is challenging because:

 - **Delayed feedback**: The impact of architectural decisions often isn't visible until months or years later
 - **Experience gap**: It takes years of making (and recovering from) mistakes to develop intuition